 The roadmap “key”

-Buffer has added an explanation and a “key” to the roadmap in the very first column.
+SocialBee had added an explanation and a “key” to the roadmap in the very first column.

 Option to send feature requests

-Everyone who feels like they have an idea to talk about can get it over with right there.
 If you’re planning on using Trello for your roadmapping, it’s definitely a strategy to consider.

 Votes and comments

 The thing we love most about a good product roadmap example is the ability to have a discussion about features.
-Hey—it’s pretty much what we built Canny for.
+Hey, it’s pretty much what we built Canny for.